 Can I use multiple vpn extensions in Edge at once?

 Generally not recommended and can cause conflicts.
 It’s best to choose one trusted extension at a time.
+Is free vpn for edge safe 2026

 Will a free vpn extension log my data?